navajavabean/MachineLearning/README.md

 Significant Packages Used:

-pandas and numpy: Data loading and cleaning.
+`pandas` and `numpy`: Data loading and cleaning.
-nltk: Text preprocessing, including tokenization, stopword removal, and lemmatization.
+`nltk`: Text preprocessing, including tokenization, stopword removal, and lemmatization.
-scikit-learn: TF-IDF vectorization, Naive Bayes classification, and model evaluation. matplotlib and seaborn: Visualization of text features and model performance metrics.
+`scikit-learn`: TF-IDF vectorization, Naive Bayes classification, and model evaluation.
+`matplotlib` and `seaborn`: Visualization of text features and model performance metrics.

 ---